 I believe that flexibility in teaching and singing is key.
 Through my study of voice pedagogy and performance in most musical styles and genres, I have come to realize that each style can be sung efficiently with stylistic adjustments.
 Many of my students enjoy crossover performing and have expressed that through cross-training and singing in different styles, they are better equipped as a performer and possess a more complete technical understanding of the voice.

-As a teacher, I believe it is crucial to provide my students with a basic knowledge of the vocal mechanism and vocal health, a dependable singing technique, and skills in interpretation, language, diction, music reading, acting, movement, performance, and career planning.
+As a teacher, I believe it is crucial to provide my students with a basic knowledge of the voice mechanism and voice health, a dependable singing technique, and skills in interpretation, language, diction, music reading, acting, movement, performance, and career development.
 I continue to pursue my own creative activities and scholarly research in an effort to further my education and discover new techniques to help my students.
 As a member of the National Association of Teachers of Singing, the Musical Theatre Educators' Alliance, the Pan American Vocology Association, and a frequent presenter at The Voice Foundation and other research venues, I stay informed of current research in the field and how this research can be implemented into the voice studio.

 I continue to assess student growth and evaluate my teaching for improvement.
 I make myself available outside of the studio by attending student performances, recruiting potential students, conducting studio classes, coaching special projects, and serving on committees.
 I establish and advocate positive camaraderie in my voice studio and with fellow teachers of singing, acting, and dance and believe that a comprehensive approach to voice teaching can be highly beneficial to student growth.
 I find that in teaching, my love of singing and my problem-solving abilities meld into something that is truly rewarding.

-(C) 2020 Amelia Rollings.
+(C) 2021 Amelia Rollings.
 Do not use without permission.